 There is a body of empirical literature that bears on this issue.
 It is often focused on how reliable people are in identifying those who are likely to cooperate in interactions that have the character of a prisoner’s dilemma.
 These are interactions where it is in the interest of each to defect on the other, regardless of whether the other defects or cooperates; and this, despite the fact that each does better if they both cooperate than if they both defect.

-In an earlier experimental study, Frank, Gilovich and Regan (1993) found that subjects were surprisingly accurate at predicting who would cooperate and who would defect in one-shot prisoner’s dilemmas played with near strangers.
+In an earlier experimental study, Frank et al. (1993) found that subjects were surprisingly accurate at predicting who would cooperate and who would defect in one-shot prisoner’s dilemmas played with near strangers.
 In that study, the base rate of cooperation was 73.7 percent, the base rate of defection only 26.3 percent.
 A random prediction of cooperation would thus have been accurate 73.7 percent of the time, a random prediction of defection accurate only 26.3 percent of the time.
 The actual accuracy rates for these two kinds of prediction were 80.7 percent and 56.8 percent, respectively.
 The likelihood of such a high accuracy rates occurring by chance is less than one in one thousand.

-Subjects in this experiment were strangers at the outset and were able to interact with one another for only 30 minutes before making their predictions.
+Subjects in this experiment were strangers at the outset and were able to interact with one another for only thirty minutes before making their predictions.
 It is plausible to suppose that predictions would be considerably more accurate for people who have known one another for a long time.